 – DO differentiate members by value.
 Focus your resources on your best customers and make sure you clearly communicate they’re getting exclusive rewards/benefits for their customer loyalty.

 – DO mobilize.
 Having a mobile-friendly site, implementing mobile marketing, and using mobile apps will be a big part of engaging with and marketing to your customers.
+Forrester Research found that 84% of consumers access the Internet from their smartphones while in a store, and 65% use their mobile device to find coupons online.
+Delivering relevant real-time messages is a powerful tool for engaging customers and fostering customer loyalty.

 – DON’T make things complex.
 Simplicity is what gets people to take action and take part in what you have to offer.